TransatAR-Dev-Team/TranslatAR/README.md

     > Docker caches downloaded images and the layers of built images.
 Only altered layers will be rebuilt with `docker compose up --build`.
 Building and starting the images will be faster the second time

-2. Go to <http://localhost:5173> to see the webpage.
+2. Go to <http://localhost:5173> to see the web portal.

-3. Go to <http://localhost:8000/api/data> or <http://localhost:8000/api/db-hello> to fetch data from backend.
+3. Go to <http://localhost:8000/api/db-hello> to fetch data from backend.

 Run `docker compose down` to shut it off.